 One landmark study from 1990, reported in JAMA, found that 46.4% of students at one medical school had suffered bullying at one point or other during their training and by the time they had finished, it was up to 80.6%.
 Suppose such a high percentage of students leave medical school as victims of abuse.
 Does this set up doctors to become perpetrators of a cycle of abuse in a horrific bastardization of the old “See one, Do one, Teach one” model of pedagogy?

-For those of us that supervise medical students, it is worth considering this.
+It is worth considering for those of us who supervise medical students.
 Ignoring them or telling them to go away continues the negative cycle.
-It’s not the professional behaviour that we want to instil in those coming into the profession.
+It’s not the professional behaviour we want to instil in those entering the profession.

 What is it about the workplace culture that allows bullying to continue?